-Law students are permitted to take up to a total of three (3) hours of courses for Law School credit in other schools of the University during law school.
-Please note that because you are listed at "primary degree program-Law" with the University, you will be charged the per credit hour rate for ANY non-law courses (NOT the undergraduate or graduate per credit hour rate).
+Law students are permitted to take up to a total of six hours of courses for Law School credit in other schools of the University during law school.
+Please note that because you are listed as "primary degree program-Law" with the University.
+You will be charged the same per credit hour law school course rate for ANY non-law courses taken (NOT the undergraduate or graduate per credit hour rate).
 This does not apply to students officially enrolled in a dual degree program.

 - The course must be at the graduate level (numbered 7000-9999).